Home - Bookapy Book Preview

 “The Itreans have this sort of technology?
 Shit, man…..”

 Chuang sighed as he looked away from the tablet.
-He pressed his back to the wall as he sat comfortably on the soft carpet.
-He showed a look of concern.
+He pressed his back to the wall and sat comfortably on the soft carpet, showing a look of concern.

 “Our cousin…..”
 Chuang remarked.

-Even by telling himself that, a slight sense of fear had entered him.
-He knew enough that the small enemy warship still carried some firepower to it.
+Even by telling himself that, he felt a slight sense of dread.
+He knew enough that the small enemy warship still carried some firepower.

 “Hey, bro.
 Don’t attack yourself like that,” Mizu replied.
-“We will be fine.
-We are not like Eutera.”
+“We'll be fine.
+We're not like Eutera.”

 “What about Fort Batrice?”
 Chuang asked.

 “It isn’t operational,” Mizu commented.
 “Shame that it isn’t yet.
-I know they are rushing to complete it since the Itreans have begun their attacks.
-It looks like our military already has things well in hand……damn, I can’t wait to be a part of it.”
+I know they're rushing to complete it since the Itreans have begun their attacks.”

 “Heh….”
 His brother almost seemed to chuckle a little bit.
 “I imagine that after this, the Batrice system will have something to gloat about.”